submariner-io/enhancements/submariner/globalnet-enhancement2-0.md

 ## Summary

-Currently, Submariner Globalnet implementation in [release 0.8](https://github.com/submariner-io/releases/releases/tag/v0.8.0) annotates every Pod, Service and Node in the cluster with a globalIP to support Pod to remote Service connectivity in the following manner.
+Currently, Submariner Globalnet implementation in [release 0.9](https://github.com/submariner-io/releases/releases/tag/v0.9.0) annotates every Pod, exported Services and Nodes in the cluster with a globalIP to support Pod to remote Service connectivity in the following manner.

 Once a Pod is scheduled and enters Running state, it is annotated with a globalIP.
 To support